Azure/azure-event-hubs/samples/DotNet/ServiceFabricProcessor/Readme.md

 This sample was developed for use with Visual Studio 2017 and the Service Fabric SDK.

+You can find the NuGet package for Service Fabric Studio at https://www.nuget.org/packages/Microsoft.Azure.EventHubs.ServiceFabricProcessor/ but it already appears in the sample as a dependency and you should not need to download or install it manually.

 ## Install the Service Fabric SDK

 Instructions for installing the Service Fabric SDK are [here](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-get-started)